Scheduling Fall Courses

 Occasionally, classes fill up or are canceled.
 Therefore, it is always a good idea to have additional, “backup” choices in mind.

 We look forward to your arrival in August.
-PLEASE NOTE THAT LLM ORIENTATION BEGINS MID-AUGUST.
+Please note that LLM orientation begins the second week of August.
 Please plan to arrive in Cincinnati around August 1st in order to get settled and ready for the beginning of the program.